niralex/serdes/README.md

 - Optimized for speed and space;
 - Cross-platform compatibility (the format of serialized data is strictly specified);
 - Built-in support for standard data types, including STL containers, pointers and tuples;
+- Automatic selection of serializers for standard types;
 - Provides mechanisms to define serializers/deserializers for custom types;
 - Support for constexpr serialization, deserialization;
 - Support for different byte order(endianess);